Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 Times I’ve Made This

 Example 1 (Weeknight salvage mission): I once started these at 6:10 with exactly one pot of leftover rice and a pack of ground beef I’d been side-eyeing all day.
-I put the peppers in the oven to start the par-baking process while the meat was browning.
-By 7:05, dinner was ready with the cheese bubbling and pan juices poured over.
-The whole kitchen smelled like I had a plan.
-It was nothing short of a miracle to me that my child started eating the pepper part first.
+To begin par-baking, I placed the peppers in the oven while the meat was still browning.
+By 7:05, with the cheese bubbling and pan juices drizzled, dinner was ready.
+It smelled like I had a plan in the whole kitchen.
+It was a miracle to me that my child began to eat the pepper part first.

-Example 2 (Make-ahead for guests who “don’t eat much”): A friend said she wanted a meal that was “something light.”
-I prepared the filling the night before and then stuffed the peppers in the morning.
-As we ate, everyone, one way or another, needed seconds, and the “light” person queried whether there were any more peppers lurking in the fridge.
-There weren’t.
-I regretted that.
+Example 2 (Make-ahead for guests who “don’t eat much”): A friend mentioned she wanted a meal that was “something light.”
+I made the filling the night before and stuffed the peppers in the morning.
+While we were eating, everyone, one way or another, needed seconds and the “light” person asked if there were more peppers hidden in the fridge.
+Sadly, I did not have any more and I regretted that.

 The Short List